-You can find more general information about Listed Buildings on Historic Scotland's website.
-Historic Scotland details all listed buildings within West Dunbartonshire.
+You can find more general information about Listed Buildings on the Historic Environment Scotland website.
+Historic Environment Scotland details all listed buildings within West Dunbartonshire.

 Listed buildings are specially protected buildings of architectural or historic interest, which have been designated by the Scottish Government.